Building Products with Generative AI

 To get started with Langbase, you'll need to create a free personal account on Langbase.com and verify your email address.
 Done?
 Cool, cool!

-4. cd into the project directory and open it in your code editor.
+into the project directory and open it in your code editor.- Duplicate the

-5. Duplicate the .env.example file in this project and rename it to .env.local.
+file in this project and rename it to.env.local

 # Replace `PIPE_API_KEY` with the copied API key.